telldus/telldus-live-mobile-v3/README.md

 - we use semver (major.minor.path) and the Android version is derived from that (`3.2.10` => `30210`)
 - when releasing a new app, always update the version
 - Change the version in `package.json`
-- Commit and tag the release.
-Include the changelog in the tag
+- Add the bump to git: `git add -p packages.json`
+- Run the release script: `npm run release`
+- Check that the new commit and tag made by the release script is ok before pushing
 ### Android